Sort Your Recycling Worksheets

 • Recycling reduces the energy used to manufacture goods.

-Download the Recycling Sorting Worksheets below:
+Download the Sort Your Recycling Worksheets below:

 Add more activities to your environmental science lessons or learn more about Earth Day on April 22nd.